Cropping (image): Graphic examples (photography)

 Cropping in order to emphasize the subject:

 Cropping in order to remove unwanted details/objects:

 Crop marks

 To assist in precise cropping of a printed image, crop marks may be printed at the four corners of the image, just outside the central area to be retained:  ⌏  at the top left corner,  ⌎  at the top right corner,  ⌍  at the bottom left corner, and  ⌌  at the bottom right corner.
-The paper or paperboard on which the image is printed can then be cut on each sid so that the crop marks are removed.
+The paper or paperboard on which the image is printed can then be cut on each side so that the crop marks are removed.

 In Unicode, the crop marks are represented by:

-Crop marks are useful for cropping images printed with bleed, and more generally when the position of an image on the sheet it will be printed on is not precisely known in advance.
+Crop marks are useful for cropping images printed with bleed, and more generally, when the position of an image on the final sheet is not precisely known in advance.

 In cinematography and broadcasting

 In certain circumstances, film footage may be cropped to change it from one aspect ratio to another, without stretching the image or filling the blank spaces with letterbox bars (fig. 2).